Build:

 Metrocare Mental Health & Disability Innovation Center

-Mental and behavioral healthcare services receive tremendous upgrade with the all new Metrocare Mental Health & Disability Innovation Center Campus.
-Motivated by previous discussions and years of planning, the COVID-19 global pandemic and outdated existing facilities, health professionals, donors and local political leaders recognized that a change was needed to bring new solutions to the Dallas-Fort Worth Metroplex to serve an ever-growing population.
+Mental and behavioral healthcare services are receiving a tremendous boost with the addition of the new Metrocare Mental Health & Disability Innovation Center Campus.
+Driven by years of planning, thoughtful dialogue, and the urgent lessons of the COVID-19 pandemic—along with the limitations of outdated facilities—health professionals, donors, and local leaders recognized the need for bold, modern solutions to support the growing population and needs for mental healthcare services within the Dallas–Fort Worth Metroplex.

 Metrocare is Dallas County’s largest provider of behavioral health and developmental disabilities services.
 This project consisted of expanding the existing facilities by redeveloping its current ten-acre campus.
 It adds a new one-story 46,000 square feet clinic that includes behavioral health service departments for patients of all ages.
 The redevelopment project also includes a new 98,000 square feet client services building comprised of two levels of Class A administrative office space, a commercial kitchen and wellness center above a mixed-use podium strategically positioned above a parking garage with some additional complimentary client services.
 The massive expansion of the campus is 304,ooo square feet and cost $96 Million to create.